 Practical Recommendations

-Use tax-advantaged accounts first — 401(k) to the employer match, then Roth IRA to the annual limit, then taxable brokerage.
-The tax savings compound significantly over decades.
+Use tax-advantaged accounts first.
+Contribute to a 401(k) to the employer match, then a Roth IRA to the annual limit, then a taxable brokerage.
+The tax savings from these accounts compound enormously over decades -- often more than any investment selection decision you will make.

 Do not check your portfolio frequently.
 More frequent observation increases the probability of reactive trading during downturns.
+Shlomo Benartzi and Richard Thaler's research on myopic loss aversion (1995) found that investors who evaluated their portfolios more frequently took on less risk and earned lower returns over time.
 Annual rebalancing is sufficient for most portfolios.

 2. Bogle, J. C. (1999).
 Common Sense on Mutual Funds.
 John Wiley and Sons.